 Ideally, this experience would be

-achieved under the supervision of a certified veterinary technician.
+achieved under the supervision of a credentialed veterinary technician.
 Students that participate, gain knowledge and experience prior to starting their first semester.
 Upon completion of this experience, new students will begin their Orientation to Veterinary Technology (VTTK 1500) lecture class with 25 extra credit points.
-Those students interested in this path should contact Cristi Semmler prior to beginning your work experience.
+Those students interested in this path should fill out the Clinical Observation Form and contact Cristi Semmler prior to beginning your work experience.